US has clear World Cup task against Iran: win or go home - WHIZ News

-DOHA, Qatar (AP) — The task is clear for the United States: beat Iran in a politcally charged World Cup match or go home.
+DOHA, Qatar (AP) — The task is clear for the United States: beat Iran in a politically charged World Cup match or go home.

 U.S. players have been praised as the best generation of American soccer.
 But they finished third behind Canada and Mexico in World Cup qualifying and now face a must-win final group-stage match.